-Miller has taught music theory, form and analysis, ear training, and composition at the Peabody Preparatory, Carroll Community College, and as a private tutor.
-He is currently an Adjunct Lecturer at CUNY College of Staten Island where he teaches musicianship, harmony, and counterpoint. [musicmiller.com / https://soundcloud.com/scott-allen-miller ]
+Miller has taught at the Peabody Preparatory, Carroll Community College, and Baruch College.
+He currently teaches music theory, composition, form and analysis, counterpoint, ear training, keyboard musicianship, orchestration, and music history as a private tutor and as an Adjunct Professor at College of Staten Island (CUNY) and Westminster Choir College (Rider University). [musicmiller.com / https://soundcloud.com/scott-allen-miller ]

 Reach out with the ‘contact’ link above for a full CV.